laurheth/narwharl/README.md

 Currently only tested in OS X. Depends on ncurses.
 It _should_ be straightforward, but Makefiles probably need tinkering.

-## TODO

-- Remove the mtrand package and write a wrapper for mt19937; the C++ standard library version is almost certainly better.
-- It was originally written using ncurses for "graphics".
-I plan to replace that entirely with SDL (and maybe some pixel art?)
-- Once it is up and running again and I have a sense where it is at, a more complete TODO list will be written.

 ## Playing

 Controls right now: